coffeenmusic/Altium_AddDiffPairLengthCompensationBumps/README.md

 # How to Run
-1. Select all tracks of poth differential pairs for a given layer.
-Only one layer currently supported at a time.
+1. On just one layer, select all differential pairs that you want to length match with compensation bumps.
+Make sure to select the full track (but just on that layer) for each diff pair.
 2. Run script

-This script with match the P/N lengths by adding compensation bumps to the shortest of the pair.
+This script will match the P/N lengths by adding compensation bumps to the shortest of the pair.
 Adds 2 bumps per 45 degree bend in pair (overall bend, not each bend since some cancel out).

 # TODO
-- Add bumps at bends instead of just anywhere
-- Allow for selecting multiple diff pairs
 - Run Route --> Retrace Selected before running script???
 - Every two bumps, add a gap with no bumps
 - Replace calculations in GetAngleBetweenTracks with function GetCoordFromLocation